UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/crossover.png)

-This method enables and 5' end to be connected to any 3' end, as long as they are not already on the same strand. (which would create a [circular strand](https://github.com/UC-Davis-molecular-computing/scadnano/issues/5).)
+This method enables any 5' end to be connected to any 3' end, as long as they are not already on the same strand (which would create a [circular strand](https://github.com/UC-Davis-molecular-computing/scadnano/issues/5).)

-For the common case that the 5'/3' ends that you wish to connect with a crossover are at the same offset and on adjacent helices, by putting the cursor over where a crossover would be drawn, a potential crossover appears that can be clicked to add the crossover:
+For the common case that you wish to connect ends at the same offset on adjacent helices, by putting the cursor over where a crossover would be drawn, a potential crossover appears that can be clicked to add the crossover:

 ![](images/potential_vertical_crossover.png)